 The origins of the Birdell name lie with England's ancient Anglo-Saxon culture.
 It comes from when the family lived in Suffolk, where the family could be found since the early Middle Ages.

 The surname Birdell was first found in Suffolk at Burstall, a village and civil parish that dates back to the Domesday Book of 1086 when it was listed as Burgestala and literally meant "site of a fort or stronghold," from the Old English word "burh-stall."

-Important Dates for the Birdell family
+Early History of the Birdell family

 This web page shows only a small excerpt of our Birdell research.
 Another 305 words (22 lines of text) covering the years 1086, 1206, 1230, 1273, 1273, 1316, 1500 and 1655 are included under the topic Early Birdell History in all our PDF Extended History products and printed products wherever possible.

 Birdell Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Birdell were recorded, including Burstall, Burstal, Burstalle, Birstall, Birkestalle, Berstall, Byrstall, Burstow, Burstoe and many more.

 Early Notables of the Birdell family (pre 1700)